WebEngineering-Univaq/WE_Lecture_Slides/english/HTML_EN.book.md

 > 063b

-- **Alternate**: alternative document
+- **alternate**: alternative document
 Using the attributes *hreflang*, *media* and *type*, it is possible to define alternatives to the current document based on the language and/or reading device.
 A common example is the *application/rss+xml* type, which connects a web page to its *RSS feed*.

-- **Stylesheet**:  style sheet
+- **stylesheet**:  style sheet
 Used to connect a style sheet to the document.
 Attributes *type* and *media* must identify respectively the MIME type of the style sheet (usually *text/css)* and the device for which it is designed.
 If you want to provide alternative style sheets, use the *title* attribute to give a name to the style and use the composite type "alternate stylesheet".

-- **Shortcut icon** : site icon ( *de facto* standard)
+- **icon** (**shortcut icon**): site icon
 The image connected to a web page through this relation is used by browsers as an icon in the title bar and in the favorites list.
-The image type and size are subject to severe restrictions.
+The image type and size are subject to restrictions.
+The *shortcut* version is for compatibility only, and should be avoided.

-- **Preload**: high-priority preload of external resources
+- **preload**: high-priority preload of external resources
 Used to preload resources, suggesting to the browser which resources on the current page are *high priority* and therefore need to be *downloaded into the local cache as soon as possible*.
 It is mainly used with style sheets, scripts, fonts and images.
 In this case, the as attribute is used to specify the resource type, e.g., with `as="style"`, `as="image"`, or `as="script"`.
 Attention: preloading does not apply the resource, but only loads it: for example, if we preload a stylesheet, we will still have to apply it by using a normal `<link>` with `rel="stylesheet"`, or if we preload a script we will then have to activate it by referencing it with a `<script>` element.

-- **Prefetch**: prefetch resources useful to related pages
+- **prefetch**: prefetch resources useful to related pages
 Prefetching is used to prefetch into the browser resources cache that are not immediately needed by the current page, but *useful for the pages linked* to it.
 These resources will then be downloaded, but with a *lower priority* than to the rest of the page.

 <!------------------- END SLIDE 063b it -------------------------->